globus/globus-automate-client/docs/source/using_the_cli.rst

 .. note::
    This section does not provide details on writing flows.
-That is covered in greater detail in the section on :ref:`flows_authoring`.
+That is covered in greater detail in the `Authoring Flows`_ documentation.

 Finding and Displaying Flows
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^